dipunm/menu-booking/README.md

 ## Technical
 The application is developed in React, using npm, Webpack and Babel.
 The Material-UI library is used, which includes Material Design components and facilitates CSS-in-JS using JSS.
+Using the Grid component also allows us to easily make the app responsive.
 The menu data is provided in `menu-data.json` and the application source code is in `src/`.

 ## Tests